 SD-WAN (software-defined WAN).

 The cloud and subscription billing complexities can be simplified with the right tools.
-Designed to ease management of recurring revenue businesses, RackNap empowers you to manage your business processes – billing, inventory, service delivery, marketing, sales, customer support and more through AUTOMATION- all from a single pane of glass.
+Designed to ease the management of recurring revenue businesses, RackNap empowers you to manage your business processes – billing, inventory, service delivery, marketing, sales, customer support, and more through AUTOMATION- all from a single pane of glass.

-What will be the top telecommunication industry trends in 2019 and beyond, per you?
-Let us know if there are any other telecommunication trends or challenges in the telecom industry that we should include in this article.
+What will be the top trends in the telecommunication industry in 2023 and beyond, per you?
+Let us know if there are any other trends in the telecommunication industry or challenges in the telecom industry that we should include in this article.